Skip to content

 Defining Checks

-SparkDQ supports two types of checks: row-level checks that validate each record individually, and aggregate checks that evaluate the dataset as a whole.
-Both can be defined directly in Python or loaded declaratively from YAML or JSON.
+A check is defined through a typed config class.
+SparkDQ supports two kinds: row-level checks that validate each record individually, and aggregate checks that evaluate the dataset as a whole.
+Both can be written directly in Python or loaded declaratively from YAML or JSON.

-Every check accepts an optional severity parameter: Severity.CRITICAL (default) marks failing rows as invalid, Severity.WARNING records the violation but keeps the rows in pass_df().
+Every check accepts an optional severity: Severity.CRITICAL (default) marks failing rows invalid, while Severity.WARNING records the violation but keeps the rows in pass_df().

-For dynamic or code-driven use cases (e.g. notebooks, CI pipelines), you can define checks directly in Python using type-safe config classes.
-The CheckSet supports both the classic and the fluent API style.
+For code-driven use (notebooks, CI pipelines), define checks with type-safe config classes.
+CheckSet supports both a fluent and a classic style.

 from sparkdq.core import Severity